 Computer Skills and Language Certificates

 In addition to gaining the ability to participate in multilingual classes in a natural way, our students also acquire solid and hands-on computer skills.
 They each receive their own laptop, which is used extensively in class and at home.
-Furthermore, students have the opportunity to earn language certificates in English and French.
+Furthermore, students have the opportunity to earn language certificates in French.

 Matura and IB